JSON Bodies

 Sending JSON

-The shape: pass a struct (Go) or a dict / object (Python, Node, .NET), the lib serializes it, sets Content-Type: application/json, and ships it out.
+Pass a struct (Go) or a dict / object (Python, Node, .NET).
+The lib serializes it, sets Content-Type: application/json, and ships it out.

 - Go